IF NOT NOW, WHEN?

 So every day for three years I sketched, I dreamed, and I plotted.
 I wanted to create the next great American manufacturing company.
 Then one evening, when my wife and I were brainstorming possible names for what this company could be called, we both stopped in our tracks after I suddenly blurted out, ‘I just want to defy the whole f**king corporate world and make something truly special!’
 ‘That's it!’ my wife said.
 And that was it, the Defy Manufacturing Company was born.”

 Deciding to start a company is one thing; building a company is another thing altogether.
 But it helps to have a strong work ethic, and a clear goal.
-DEFY's aim is simply to design the best possible products, and then make them.
+DEFY's aim is simply to design the best possible products, and then make them with the best materials and attention to detail as possible.

 For inspiration we looked to the past, back to a time when “American Made” came to define this country.
 But we also looked closely at what was happening around us.
 What we discovered was a new, vibrant generation of “slow manufacturing” companies owned by craftsmen building amazing bikes, brewing small batch whiskey, designing and making bespoke clothes, and curating small boutiques selling direct to passionate customers.